davefowler/prosemirror-suggestion-mode-examples/README.md

 http://localhost:8080

-## TODO

-- make hover menu customizable
-- combine accepting and rejecting two an add and delete together when next to each other (potentially make a suggestion_replace mark)
-- add reasons to suggestions display

 ## Implementation choices

 For simplicity this is not really a diffing capability where you can input two different versions and see the changes.
 Instead if a user makes changes with a suggestion mode enabled, the changes are stored as extra markup on the document.
 It's not really version control, it's just a way to make suggestions.